-Silky Willow Brush Layers For Sale Affordable At Tennessee Wholesale
+Silky Willow Brush Layers 25 For $99.99

 The plants often form clones by stem fragmentation.
 The stems have branches that are highly brittle at the base and are violet or gray-brown.
 The branchlets are violet, red-brown, or yellow-brown and are sparse to densely velvety.
 The plant is low maintenance but does demand a lot of watering.
-It does best in slightly acidic and well-drained soils, and the soil needed is clay, acid, loan, or sand that continues to be moist.
+It does best in slightly acidic and well-drained soils; the soil needed is clay, acid, loan, or sand that remains moist.
 The plant is adaptable to light conditions from growing in the open shade or having lots of suns, and it can survive any weather.
-This plant can brighten up the garden by bringing variety and a shade of purple when the sunlight hits its purplish twigs.
+This plant can brighten the garden by bringing variety and a shade of purple when the sunlight hits its purplish twigs.
 It is easy to find the Silky Willow Live Stakes in garden stores, nurseries, and other plant distributors.

 Silky Willow Brush Layers, Salix Sericea is For Sale at TN Wholesale Nursery with Low Prices and Fast Shipping

 We dig fresh our plants and ship immediately.
 We ship US Mail, Priority shipping.
 You will receive a tracking number once your plants ship.
 All plants will be fine in their packages for up to 3 days after receiving.